DrMoe/Evaluation-of-satellite-imagery-based-crop-classification/README.md

 # Evaluation-of-satellite-imagery-based-crop-classification
-Repository for the Python scripts and data sets used in this Thesis
+Repository for the Python scripts and data sets used in the thesis Evaluation of satellite imagery based crop classification.